Zinc42/-JIC-2118-Distal-Radius-Fracture-Analysis/README.md

 ## Installation Guide

-This guide will allow you to run the app, and it assumes that you want to run the app on your iOS device.
+This guide will allow you to run the app and assumes that you want to run it on your iOS device.

 ### 1. Get the prerequisites

 First, you need to have a macOS device to build iOS apps.
+You should also get an [Apple Developer Account](https://developer.apple.com/account/) for us to use later in the guide.
+You only need a free account, so there is no need to spend money for a paid one.

 To use the macOS device for building apps, you should have:

 - **Terminal**, the standard command line terminal for macOS Every mac device should have this pre-installed.